Glioblastoma: Ion channels

 Furthermore, GBM exhibits numerous alterations in genes that encode for ion channels, including upregulation of gBK potassium channels and ClC-3 chloride channels.
 By upregulating these ion channels, glioblastoma tumor cells are hypothesized to facilitate increased ion movement over the cell membrane, thereby increasing H_{2}O movement through osmosis, which aids glioblastoma cells in changing cellular volume very rapidly.
 This is helpful in their extremely aggressive invasive behavior because quick adaptations in cellular volume can facilitate movement through the sinuous extracellular matrix of the brain.

 MicroRNA

 As of 2012, RNA interference, usually microRNA, was under investigation in tissue culture, pathology specimens, and preclinical animal models of glioblastoma.
 Additionally, experimental observations suggest that microRNA-451 is a key regulator of LKB1/AMPK signaling in cultured glioma cells and that miRNA clustering controls epigenetic pathways in the disease.

 Tumor vasculature

 GBM is characterized by abnormal vessels that present disrupted morphology and functionality.
-The high permeability and poor perfusion of the vasculature result in a disorganized blood flow within the tumor and can lead to increased hypoxia, which in turn facilitates cancer progression by promoting processes such as immunosuppression.
+The high permeability and poor perfusion of the vasculature result in a disorganized blood flow within the tumor and can lead to increased hypoxia.
+This will activate the HIF1A (hypoxia-inducible factor 1-alpha) which is a master regulator of tumor adaptation to hypoxia, which in turn facilitates cancer progression by promoting processes such as immunosuppression and tumor related angiogenesis (through stimulation of vascular endothelial growth factor (VEGF)).